prasoona416/Sudoku-Solver/README.md

 # Sudoku-Solver
-Solves any sudoku in a very less time.
+Solves a sudoku grid of any size in a very less time.

+# Prerequisites
+C

+Multithreading